 You’ve probably used your favorite commercially produced song to check mixes and reference overall levels but have you ever tried using pink noise?
-With this trick you’ll use pink noise as a reference to check your tracks and make sure the overall balances are relatively even.
-You may be thinking this sounds crazy and there’s no way it could work but read this article then try it out yourself and if you’re still not convinced then you can move on with your life and never think about this again.
-Regardless of if you end up using this trick ever in your mixing process there is definitely something to learn from why it works and how we can implement these types of things into our mixing workflow.
+With this trick, you’ll use pink noise as a reference to check your tracks and make sure the overall balances are relatively even.
+You may be thinking this sounds crazy, and there’s no way it could work but read this article then try it out yourself, and if you’re still not convinced, then you can move on with your life and never think about this again.
+Regardless of if you end up using this trick ever in your mixing process, there is something to learn from why it works and how we can implement these types of things into our mixing workflow.

 The Pink Noise Mixing Trick

 - Import a pink noise sample or insert a signal generator on your mix bus.
 I like to set the output to around -12dbFS which will leave plenty of headroom for mastering.